chrismtl/WordListMaker/README.md

 # WordListMaker
-Create your own entirely customized WordList works on LINUX
+Create your own entirely customized WordList and/or use it to crack handshakes with aircrack-ng

 Wordlists mode:
 1) Low custom: